stutisaxena002/QuizEngine/README.md

 he/she also has the access to the score card in student database.

 2.Student:
 As a student you you have the access to the questions involved via shuffled means.
-The score will be recoded and submitted to the admin, login credentials are recorded during signing up by admin.
+The score will be recorded and submitted to the admin, login credentials are recorded during signing up by admin.